-Beginning fall 1997, all graduate students in graduate or undergraduate courses will be graded Satisfactory (S) (equivalent to a B or better), Unsatisfactory (U), or Incomplete (I).
+All graduate students in graduate or undergraduate courses are graded Satisfactory (S) (equivalent to a B or better), Unsatisfactory (U), or Incomplete (I).
 Graduate students also have the option of receiving a letter grade of A, B, C, D, or F in most courses.
-The grades of A or B shall be awarded for satisfactory work.
-Grades of C or D will not satisfy any course requirement for a graduate degree at UCSC.
+Grades A and B may be modified by plus (+) or minus (-) suffixes and the grade C may be modified by plus (+).
+A graduate student receiving a grade of C+, C, C-, D+, D, D-, or F will not be able to use the credit for that course to satisfy any course requirement for a graduate degree in the Santa Cruz Division.

-In order to receive a letter grade, you must enter your letter grade request no later than the 15th day of instruction for each class in each quarter.
+In order to receive a letter grade, you must enter your letter grade request by the Undergrad/Grad Grade Change Option date for each quarter on the Academic and Administrative Calendar.